samsung-cnct/skopos/README.md

 ## Known bugs

+Currently, `skopos` sets the environment variables for your cluster in the shell in which you run skopos.
+If you start a new shell, your environment will get properly set up in that new shell.
+If you're in a running shell terminal where you change your cluster environment and then switch to another already running shell terminal, the terminal to which you just switched will still have the old skopos environment variables in memory.
+The workaround for this is to simply run `skopos` once (without args) in the new terminal, which will refresh the env variables.
+This bug will be fixed in a soon-to-be release.

 Kraken places the `.helm` path for the cluster in `$HOME/user/.kraken/clustername/.helm` Skopos links `$HOME/user/.kraken/.helm` to `$HOME/.helm` and sets `$HELM_HOME` accordingly.
 This set up works fine until one wants to `kraken cluster down`.
 The current